History Files

 680 - 681

-The Sixth Council (Constantinople III) is held.
-The Monotheletism which is supported by Constantinople is condemned and suppressed, despite the Pope's failure to win the emperor over to Orthodoxy.
+The Sixth Council (Constantinople III) is held, having been called by Constantine IV.
+The Monotheletism which is supported by Constantinople is now condemned and suppressed despite the Pope's failure to win the emperor over to orthodoxy.
+The council heals the growing rift between Rome and the patriarch of Constantinople.

 682